-- The best thing to do was what I was already doing: promptly getting help and taking the antibiotic that day.
+- The best thing to do was what I was already doing: promptly getting help and, where applicable, taking any prescribed meds ASAP.

 If your doctor prescribes 1 gram of azithromycin, maybe don't take it shortly before you have plans.
-You might sit in the nearest bathroom for a half hour, texting your friend you hooked up with, "Duuuude, my stomach huuurrrts."
+A friend sat in his bathroom for a half hour, texting me, "Duuuude, my stomach huuurrrts."
 And, without getting TMI, there's a reason you might need to rehydrate liberally afterward.

 What the fuck, man?
 See, azithromycin kills a variety of bacteria— not just Chlamydia trachomatis.
 I've taken it for a respiratory infection before, too.
 But the collateral damage is killing good bacteria in the gut, which might fuck literal shit up.

 Here's my advice for getting through the side effects of azithromycin: